-Focused ultrasound is an early-stage, non-invasive, therapeutic technology with the potential to improve the quality of life and decrease the cost of care for patients with addiction.
+Focused ultrasound is a rapidly evolving, noninvasive, therapeutic technology with the potential to improve the quality of life and decrease the cost of care for patients with addiction.
 This novel technology focuses beams of ultrasound energy precisely and accurately on targets deep in the brain, known be involved in the craving or other manifestations of addiction.

 How it Works

 Where the beams converge, focused ultrasound can produce neuromodulation, which alters the nervous activity of the target cells which may decrease the craving for narcotics.

 In the case of opioid abuse, the goal is to decrease the patients’ cravings for the drug.
 Though still in the early stages of development, for certain patients, these techniques have potential to provide a noninvasive, and more effective, treatment for addiction.
 Please see “Addiction, Other” for additional work using focused ultrasound on other addictions.

 Focused ultrasound is a noninvasive and non-pharmacologic technique that can reach the desired target(s) without damaging surrounding tissue.
 It can also be repeated, if necessary.

 A clinical trial is ongoing at West Virginia University using focused ultrasound to modulate the impulses that stimulate desire.

 Regulatory Approval and Reimbursement